 Your surgeon will purify and prepare the fat for transfer, then they carefully inject the fat into certain areas of the buttocks.
 The result is usually a fuller, rounder bottom.

-This technique has replaced silicone butt implants because of higher safety, faster recovery, and more customizable results with the BBL.
+This technique has replaced silicone butt implants because of higher safety, faster BBL recovery, and more customizable results with the BBL surgery.

 However, a Brazilian butt lift can also have complications, so your surgeon must expertly understand the intricacies of this fat transfer procedure.

-The demand for this surgery is high, so some surgeons who aren’t specially trained in the Brazilian butt lift have been offering it at low prices.
-But inexperienced surgeons using questionable methods have led to some fatalities during BBLs across the world.
-That’s why complications for the Brazilian butt lift are higher than for other plastic surgeries.
+The demand for this aesthetic plastic surgery is high, so some surgeons who aren’t specially trained in the Brazilian butt lift have been offering it at low prices.
+But non board certified plastic surgeons using questionable methods have led to some fatalities during BBLs across the world.
+That’s why complications for the Brazilian butt lift are higher than for other elective cosmetic procedures.

 In addition to standard safety precautions and hygiene, there are several factors your surgeon should consider for a safe procedure:

-- How much fat can be removed safely with liposuction
+- How many fat cells can be removed safely with liposuction

-- The exact places where the fat is injected
+- The exact places where the injected fat needs to be placed

-- The amount of fat to inject, given the fact that some amount of the injected fat will be absorbed by the body.
+- The amount of fat to inject, given the fact that some amount of the injected excess body fat will be absorbed by the body.

 Many people assume the buttocks are mostly fat, but there are many vital structures and muscles there that can be damaged with poor technique.
-For example, fat should only be injected into the subcutaneous fat layer of the buttocks and never deeper.
+Your buttocks contains many nerves and blood vessels that if injured, could lead to a fat embolism.
+Another example is that fat should only be injected into the subcutaneous space of the buttocks and never deeper.

 Injecting fat into the muscle or too deeply is hazardous and can lead to fatal complications.
 Some cases exist where fat was injected too deeply and led to fat embolization in the lungs and heart.